-For THE SOAK UP episode 9 from Venus & the Cat we sought a few choice words from street art legend Eye-Saw.
-Check out his banging new website here.
+For THE SOAK UP episode 9 from Venus & the Cat we sought a few choice words from street art extraordinaire Eye-Saw.

 VATC: Did you grow up in Colchester?
 Is it covered in early tags?
 Did your surroundings have any impact on you becoming an artist?

 Eye-Saw: Yes born & bred Essex boy...
 As far as graffiti is concerned there is not much of a scene here.
 A handful of old-school writers...
 There's still a couple of old tags from back in the day still going strong lol

 VATC: You’ve been going now for around 20 years.
 What have you seen change in that time, in your work, around you, the scene, other artists?